damogranlabs/VS-Code-STM32-IDE/README_DETAILS.md

   This switch manages number of 'make' parallel jobs, which could speed up build time.
 It was added upon [#FeatureRequest](https://github.com/damogranlabs/VS-Code-STM32-IDE/issues/5) and is calculated: NUMBER OF CORES * 1.5, as it is advised on many forums.
   It will be removed if users will report unwanted behaviour or unsuccesfull builds.
 Anyway, it has no impact on the compiled code.

+* **I don't have 'Open CubeMX project' task!?!**
+  If workspace directory contain no '\*.ioc' files, this task is not generated.
+  If there is more than one '\*.ioc' file, at least one such file name must match with the name of VS Code workspace file.
+  If only one '\*.ioc' file is found, this file is chosen for this task.

 * **Where can I see when the workspace files were updated the last time?**
   *Version* and *last run timestamp* are updated on every run of 'update.py' script and can be seen in 'Makefile' and 'buildData.json'.